xutianyi1999/SimpleWintun/README.md

 ### Usage

-Wintun.dll (https://www.wintun.net) needs to be in the same directory as the executable file or in System32
+wintun.dll (https://www.wintun.net) needs to be in the same directory as the executable file or in System32

 Cargo.toml